kovacshuni/koauth/README.md

-# KOAuth - OAuth 1.0a Provider & Consumer Library in Scala
+# KOAuth Sync - OAuth 1.0a Provider & Consumer Library in Scala

+**Same as [koauth](https://github.com/kovacshuni/koauth) but not in asynchronous mode.
+From the topmost function definitions and interfaces Futures were removed.**

 This library aids calculations according to the [OAuth 1.0a](http://oauth.net/core/1.0a/) specifications for both HTTP server and client.